Calvin-CS/TSAL/readmeMacOS.md

-# TSAL installion on MacOS
+# TSAL instatllion on MacOS

 #### There are two methods to install and build TSAL on MacOS
 1. Using our install script